chibisnorlax/acnhfaq/faq/events.md

 ## When is X event/season?
 {: .no_toc }
 Click [here](https://docs.google.com/spreadsheets/d/1bVR5ZvGnLocomSvbypDyY-3gX-2iKaCEtmlDUc6_4sI/edit#gid=2041508573) for the dates of seaonsal changes, events, and Nook Shopping seasonal items.
+Spreadsheet courtesy of `capstone#3473`.

 * * *
 ## Table of contents